calmm-js/documentation/introduction-to-calmm.md

 * Observables for dependent computations
 * Embedding observables into VDOM
 * Atoms for storing state
-* Lenses for slicing state
+* Lenses for decomposing state

 In fact, much of Calm^2 was initially shaped by a search of way to make it possible to program in ways similar to what could be done using